-For example, if you house sits at West, then a wealth location sits at the Northwest sector of the house.
+For example, if your house sits at West, then a wealth location sits at the Northwest sector of the house.
 This would generally be a good area to set up your home office.
-It ensure that you are tapping on that wealth-generating energy and mindset you need to excel at what you do.
+It ensures that you are tapping on that wealth-generating energy and mindset you need to excel at what you do.

 If the SC sector is an unsuitable area of the house (like a toilet) to set up a working space, then another simple way to select a good working space is by locating where the annual wealth star is according to flying stars feng shui.
 This is especially appropriate if your home office is just a temporary stop-gap until the actual office is open again.